Dynamical Gibbs-non-Gibbs transitions in Widom-Rowlinson models on trees: Proofs: Badness

 $F_{n+1}$ then provides the initial condition for the recursion on $\Lambda$.
 As the recursion on $\Lambda$ is $\eta$-dependent, we will estimate a lower bound for the boundary fields on each ring $R_k \subset \Lambda$ for the edges that are part of the subtree $S$

 and show that this lower bound stays positive up to the root vertex $0$.
-Applying the boundary field recursion \eqref{eq:boundar_field_recursion} to the $f_{ij}$ in $F_k$ gives
+Applying the boundary field recursion \eqref{eq:boundary_field_recursion} to the $f_{ij}$ in $F_k$ gives

 We can split the sum in terms where the vertex $l \in R_{k+1}$ is part of the subtree $S$ and those where $l$ is not contained in $S$.
-The boundary fields of the former terms, of which there are at least $s$, can be lower bounded by $F_{k+1}$.
+The boundary fields of the former terms, of which there are at least $s$, can be lower-bounded by $F_{k+1}$.
 Estimating $\eta_l \in \{-1,1\}$ by $-1$ and using the monotonicity of $\varphi$ then gives a lower bound for the terms on the subtree.
-The terms for $l \notin S$, of which there are at most $(d-s)$ can be lower bounded by $-\beta/2$ as $|\varphi_{\beta/2}|$ is bounded by $\beta/2$.
+The terms for $l \notin S$, of which there are at most $(d-s)$ can be lower-bounded by $-\beta/2$ as $|\varphi_{\beta/2}|$ is bounded by $\beta/2$.
 Thus we get the estimation

 which holds for all $k \in \{1,\ldots,n\}$.
 A positive fixed point solution $F^+>0$ of the function